-- Install QGIS by running QGIS-OSGeo4W-2.6.1-1-Setup-x86.exe.
-It can be downloaded from http://qgis.org/downloads/QGIS-OSGeo4W-2.6.1-1-Setup-x86.exe.
-Use the default folder C:\Program Files\QGIS Brighton as the installation folder, or C:\Program Files (x86)\QGIS Brighton on a 64-bit machine.
-Currently you must use the 32-bit version on 64-bit machines.
-We recommend version 2.6 rather than a later version.
-From now on we will use Program Files as a folder name, even though it will be Program Files (x86) on a 64-bit machine. - Install SWATEditor 2012 version in its standard place C:\SWAT\SWATEditor.
-For the SWAT 2012.10.21 the installation archive version. unzip Swateditor\Install\2012.19\5.21.zip (or a later version if available from http://swat.tamu.edu/software/arcswat/swateditor/) and double-click on the "setup.exe" program to install the SWAT Editor.
+- Install QGIS3 by doing to the QGIS download page and selecting under Long term release repository (most stable) the QGIS Standalone Installer Version 3.10 (32 bit).
+This gives you an executable file which you run to install QGIS3.
+Use the default folder C:\Program Files (x86)\QGIS 3.10 (or C:\Program Files\QGIS 3.10 on a 32 bit machine) as the installation folder.
+Note that it is essential that you select QGIS3 rather than the earlier QGIS2, because they use different versions of the Python language, and it is also essential that you select a 32 bit version because QSWAT3 and the SWAT Editor use the 32-bit Microsoft Access.
+We recommend that you select the long term release version of QGIS (currently 3.10) because that is the one we test QSWAT3 against.
+From now on we will use Program Files as a folder name, even though it will be Program Files (x86) on a 64 bit machine. - You may already have a SWAT Editor 2012 if you are an ArcSWAT or QSWAT user, and if so you do not need to install a new one, unless you want to update your SWAT executable. - If you do want to install SWAT Editor 2012 version, you should put it in its standard place C:\SWAT\SWATEditor.
+For the SWAT 2012.10.23 version, unzip the installation archive Swateditor\Install\201210\723.zip (or a later version if available from http://swat.tamu.edu/software/arcswat/swateditor/) and double-click on the "setup.exe" program to install the SWAT Editor.
 This will launch the SWAT Editor install program.
 Use the default folder C:\SWAT\SWATEditor as the installation folder.

 The SWATEditor folder will consist of Databases folder, SwatCheck folder, SWATEditorHelp, and other SWAT executables.
 The database folder consists of SWAT2012 databases which require updating based on user available information (e.g. user soil, weather generator).
-Refer to Appendix I (page 67) on how to update a database.
+Refer to Appendix I (page 71) on how to update a database.
 Refer to the SWATEditor\Documentation.pdf document in SWATEditorHelp for important information on how to get started with the SWAT Editor.